 We have a few ways we currently work to make builds faster, and we’re constantly working on new ways.
 Today we have:

 Source caching - Rather than grabbing all the source code on each build we keep a copy on our servers that is updated with just the changes since the last build.

 Dependency caching - Rather than downloading dependencies on each build we put these on disk for quick retrieval during each build.

 Parallelism - By running tests across several independent instances we can dramatically cut total build time.
 If you provide test metadata we can auto-split tests based on timing.
 Otherwise, we can auto-split by files (an even number per container), or you can manually set your test splitting or other parallel tasks.

-On-demand build fleet - Part of the magic of CircleCI is we keep clean build environments at the ready, so when you start your build there’s no more than a few seconds of wait time before your build starts to run.
+On-demand build fleet - Part of the magic of CircleCI is we keep clean execution environments at the ready, so when you start your build there’s no more than a few seconds of wait time before your build starts to run.
 We recycle the machine each build runs on (or each part of a build, in the case of parallel builds) every time a build finishes, so you are guaranteed to never leak source code or data or have cross-contamination of settings, databases, environment variables, etc.